Downloads Butler

-Downloads Butler sorts and renames Chrome downloads before they hit your Downloads folder, so files land where they belong from the start.
+Downloads Butler sorts, renames, routes, and rescues Chrome downloads before they hit your Downloads folder, so files land where they belong from the start.

 Less digging.
 Fewer mystery files.
 A calmer Downloads folder.